Where: Kutaisi, Georgia.

-Besik Gabashvili Park, also known as the Culture and Recreation Park, has a ferris wheel and nice views over the city apparently.
+Besik Gabashvili Park, a.k.a. the Culture and Recreation Park, has a ferris wheel and nice views over the city apparently.

 Chiatura Cable Car: Stalin’s Rope Roads

-Chiatura is to be a manganese mining town, located in a steep valley, 50 miles from Kutaisi.
+Chiatura used to be a manganese mining town.
+It is located in a very steep valley, 50 miles from Kutaisi.
 To improve productivity and to cut down on commuting time, Stalin ordered that a series of rope-ways (cable cars) should be built to criss-cross the valley, so that minors could get to work, often located at the top of cliff faces, much faster.
 At one time there were seventeen rope-ways running across this valley.

 Today only two of the rope-ways are operational, but though the cable cars have not been well-maintained and are rusting away, visitors to Chiatura are able to travel on the still-running rope-ways for free.